savannahghi/kenya-emr-releases/README.md

 - Restart the target servlet container.
 - After a successful start of KenyaEMR, apply any database migration files that are in the `keEMR-x.y.z/migrations/post_install` directory to the `openmrs` (unless specified otherwise) database.
 If non are available, skip this step.

-    > **Note:** _You might be required to stop the target servlet container before running this migrations or perform some additional steps.
+    > **Note:** _You might be required to stop the target servlet container before running these migrations or perform some additional steps.
 If this is the case, it will be indicated on the release README._

 - That's it :thumbsup:, restart the servlet container (if not already started) and you should be good to go.